One can have all kinds of sex dreams.

 If you are obsessed with someone and they appear in your dreams, you need to understand why.
 What do they represent?
 Write it down and then move on.

 When you love, love people you know and who love you back.

 4. Sex dreams shouldn’t be a competition.

 There are skills involved in meeting, marrying, and mating.
 Starting a conversation is a skill.
 Dressing well is a skill.
 Getting a feel for social protocol is a skill.
 Websites, magazines, television shows, and websites that disseminate this knowledge can be useful sources of information.
 They go wrong when they turn fantasies into a contest and ask what fantasy is the wildest or most elaborate?

 Sex dreams should be about understanding others, yourself, and the world around you.
 Other things make for better and safer contests.
 Dreams are usually communication from your subconscious for most people most of the time.
 Since sex makes up a big part of what it means to be human, they’re inevitable.

 Keep fantasies in their place.
 They should never be something all-consuming.

 5. Sex dreams are a starting point

-They’re not a destination or an endpoint.
+They should never be a destination or an endpoint.
+Reality matters.
 They’re the start of knowing yourself better.
 They can start you off by meeting someone in real life.
 They can be a warning or a promise.
 They can be a sweet memory.
 Sometimes people want to make them into something more than they are; other times they don’t make enough of them.

 Balance this emotional part of yourself with the logical part.
 Use the sex dream as you would another dream to consider what makes sense with what your heart truly wants, what God wants for you, and to help you grow in understanding of others and the world.